ibm-cloud-docs/cloud-object-storage/tutorials/web-application.md

 ```
 {: pre}

 d.
-Build the app for delivery that application with the build command (as in Example 28).
+Build the app for delivery that application with the build command (as in the example).

 ```bash
 ibmcloud dev build